Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Input modalities in End-to-End system

-End-to-End driving models can incorporate high-level navigation instructions \cite{hubschneider2017addingc122,codevilla2018endc123c124,liang2018cirlc125} or focus on specific navigation sub-tasks like lane maintenance and longitudinal control.
-The navigation input can originate from the route planner \cite{shao2023safetyc117,prakash2021multic121,zhou2019doesc69c98} or navigation commands \cite{chen2020learningc60,hubschneider2017addingc122,codevilla2018endc123c124,liang2018cirlc125}.
-Routes are defined by a sequence of discrete endpoint locations in Global Positioning System (GPS) coordinates provided by a global planner \cite{prakash2021multic121}.
-The TCP \cite{wu2022trajectoryc120} model receives associated navigation instructions, such as staying in the lane, making left/right turns, and the goal, to generate the control actions, as shown in Fig. \ref{inputoutput}(c).
 Shao et al. \cite{shao2023safetyc117} propose a technique that guides driving using these sparse destination locations instead of explicitly defining discrete navigation directives.
 PlanT \cite{renz2022plantc121c} utilizes point-to-point navigation based on the input of the goal location.
 FlowDriveNet \cite{wang2021flowdrivenetc119} considers both the global planner's discrete navigation command and the coordinates of the navigation target.
 Hubschneider et al. \cite{hubschneider2017addingc122} include a turn indicator command in the driving model, while Codevilla et al. \cite{codevilla2018endc123c124} utilize a CNN block for specific navigation tasks and a second block for subset navigation.
-In addition to the aforementioned inputs, End-to-End models also incorporate vehicle dynamics, such as ego-vehicle speed \cite{chen2021learningc136,ohn2020learningc62,toromanoff2020endc66}.
-Fig. \ref{inputoutput}(b) illustrates how NEAT \cite{chitta2021neatc100} utilizes velocity features to generate the waypoints.
+In addition to the aforementioned inputs, End-to-End models also incorporate vehicle dynamics, such as ego-vehicle speed \cite{chen2021learningc136,ohn2020learningc62,toromanoff2020endc66,chitta2021neatc100}.